WUT-IDEA/DASFAA2023.github.io/README.md

 The 28th DASFAA conference will be held from 17-20 April 2023 in Tianjin, China.

 The papers accepted by DASFAA 2023 workshop will be published in a combined volume of Lecture Notes in Computer Science series published by Springer, and indexed by both LNCS and DBLP.

+## Data Description

+The suit of MealRec datasets we released contains two datasets, MealRec-77 with a user-meal interaction density of 0.77% and MealRec-17 with a user-meal interaction density of 0.17%.

+Each dataset contains 4 .txt files and 2 .csv files.
+The .txt files only contain the ID field to record the relationship between entities, and the .csv files contain rich description information of recipes and user reviews on recipes.
+The detailed description and fields   of these files are as follows:

+- user_recipe.txt : the interaction information between users and recipes;
+  - user_id : user  identifier
+  - recipe_id : recipe  identifier
+- recipe_category.txt : the correspondence information between recipes and categories;
+  - recipe_id : recipe  identifier
+  - category_id : category  identifier
+- meal_recipe.txt : the affiliation information between meals and recipes;
+  - meal_id : meal  identifier
+  - recipe_id : recipe  identifier
+- user_meal.txt : the interaction information between users and meals.
+This file is divided into training set, verification machine and test set according to the ratio of 8:1:1.
+The training set and verification set have been given, and the test set will be given later;
+  - user_id : user  identifier
+  - meal_id : meal  identifier
+- recipe.csv :  rich descriptive information about recipes;
+  - recipe_id : recipe  identifier
+  - recipe_name : the name of the recipe
+  - aver_rate : average user ratings(five-point scale)
+  - image_url : the url of the recipe image
+  - ingredients : ingredients included in the recipe
+  - cooking_directions : food making process
+  - nutrition : nutritional content information of this food
+  - review_num : total number of the recipe’s reviews
+  - reviews : all reviews of the recipe
+  - tags : several tags selected by the creator represent features of the recipe
+- user_recipe.csv : details of the user's interaction with the recipe.
+  - user_id : user identifier
+  - recipe_id : recipe identifier
+  - rating : user ratings for the recipe(five-point scale)
+  - dateLastModified : the time the user review was last modified